Experimental Feature

 - Configuration Class: Defines the parameters users can configure

-- Task Class: Contains the core implementation of the plugin
+- Implementation Class: Contains the core logic of the plugin

-- Plugin Object: Connects the config and task classes to make the plugin discoverable
+- Plugin Object: Connects the config and implementation classes to make the plugin discoverable

 Step 1: Create a Python package